Brilliantly Sparkling Outdoor Light Feature Using Items from the Dollar Store

 Don't you love the way the glass prisms of the moss basket solar light catch the colors from the yard?
 I can’t wait to hang this in my backyard camper retreat.
 Will you be making one for your outdoor space?

-Be sure to check the awesome project below from my friend Debbie!
+Be sure to check the fantastic project below from my friend Debbie!

 Dollar Tree Rae Dunn Inspired Scroll DIY